 The color, flair, and innovation of Brazilian cuisine come through in each and every one of those dishes.
 For those looking for inspiration, there’s plenty to be drawn from the country’s wide array of desserts.

-So, give your guests and loved ones plenty to get excited about, and elevate your next holiday feast or get together with some of these beloved Brazilian desserts, as listed below:
+So, give your guests and loved ones plenty to get excited about, and elevate your next holiday feast or get-together with some of these beloved traditional Brazilian desserts, perfect for everyone’s sweet tooth, as listed below:

 - Brigadeiro (Brazilian Fudge Balls)